-- Employ the recommendations of the Stream and Wetland Ecological Enhancement Program (SWEEP) MOU as they pertain to hydrologic function, enhancement, and preservation.
-Use the SWEEP Implementation Matrix to guide design at each phase of the project. - Incorporate the recommendations of the Black Gore Creek and Straight Creek Sediment Control Action Plans (SCAPs) and other appropriate documents to address sediment management. - Analyze the entire stream course to understand the overall hydraulic and geomorphologic conditions as a foundation for the design of stream enhancements, including landform, planting, edge conditions, and drop structures. - Treat stream edges with a variety of rock, plant materials, and landform appropriate to the functional aspects of individual drainages and stream courses. - Design stream and hydrologic enhancements with a sinuous and meandering aesthetic to blend with existing drainage and landscape patterns (A, B). - Pursue aesthetic and functional restoration of natural channels, including Black Gore Creek, Gore Creek, Tenmile Creek, and Straight Creek, where they have been previously damaged or modified by roadway improvements.
+- Employ the recommendations of the Stream and Wetland Ecological Enhancement Program (SWEEP) Memorandum of Understanding as they pertain to hydrologic function, enhancement, and preservation.
+Use the SWEEP Implementation Matrix to guide design at each phase of the project. - Incorporate the recommendations of any Sediment Control Action Plans (SCAPs) and other appropriate documents to address sediment management. - Analyze the entire stream course to understand the overall hydraulic and geomorphologic conditions as a foundation for the design of stream enhancements, including landform, planting, edge conditions, and drop structures. - Treat stream edges with a variety of rock, plant materials, and landform appropriate to the functional aspects of individual drainages and stream courses. - Design stream and hydrologic enhancements with a sinuous and meandering aesthetic to blend with existing drainage and landscape patterns (A, B). - Pursue aesthetic and functional restoration of natural channels, including Clear Creek, where they have been previously damaged or modified by roadway improvements. - Allow sedimentation ponds and features to perform water quality functions and then drain into natural hydrologic patterns.

-- Allow sedimentation ponds and features to perform water quality functions and then drain into natural hydrologic patterns. - Utilize natural rock, riparian planting, and stream channel improvements to preserve and/or enhance the visual quality of features including streams, ponds, and waterfalls. - Use naturalized channel design for stream crossings on the uphill and downhill sections (A, B). - Vary the size of rock treatments.
+- Utilize natural rock, riparian planting, and stream channel improvements to preserve and/or enhance the visual quality of features, including streams, ponds, and waterfalls. - Use naturalized channel design for stream crossings on the uphill and downhill sections (A, B). - Vary the size of rock treatments.
 Meander naturalized treatments so that they feather into the landscape as a naturally appearing stream. - Treat varying sizes of drainages in a manner appropriate to their hydrologic function and importance.
 Bridge perennial streams and significant drainages to minimize disturbance and preserve the hydrologic and visual quality of the landscape.
-If the top of bank exceeds 30' in length, then a bridge is recommended.
+If the top of bank exceeds 30' in length, thena bridge is recommended.
 It is expected that stream channels will not be impacted by construction (A, B, C).

-A | Seasonal and ephemeral stream courses can be placed in a culvert for short sections as they cross the corridor.
+A/ Seasonal and ephemeral stream courses can be placed in a culvert for short sections as they cross the corridor.
 Naturalized channels should be maintained and enhanced on both the uphill and downhill sections as a landscape and visual feature.

-B | Intermittent and perennial streams should be bridged to preserve their hydrologic function and visual quality.
+B/ Intermittent and perennial streams should be bridged to preserve their hydrologic function and visual quality.

-C / Open bridge solutions span significant landforms and stream corridors and leave undisturbed drainages below, minimizing environmental disturbance and impacts to the hydrologic and visual characteristics of the watershed.
+C/ Open bridge solutions span significant landforms and stream corridors and leave undisturbed drainages below, minimizing environmental disturbance and impacts to the hydrologic and visual characteristics of the watershed.